Mizbataranumm/ourwork1/README.md

 # ourwork1
+exp1
 creating a new reposatory
-add and commit inside readme.md file creating a new branch called feature branch
+add and commit inside readme.md file exp2 creating a new branch called feature branch and merge them exp6 merging two branches with message